Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

 With these definitions, the interactions~\eqref{eq2Dcase: 2D interaction} take the form \begin{widetext}

 \end{widetext} (We employ periodic boundary conditions for the remainder of this section.)
 Written this way, the current-current interactions~\eqref{eq2Dcase: 2D interaction} can be reinterpreted as correlated hoppings of (nonlocal) fractionalized degrees of freedom between wires.
 Indeed, viewing $\widehat{\Psi}^{\dag}_{\mathrm{M},y}$ as the creation operator for a parafermion with chirality $\mathrm{M}$ in wire $y$, and viewing the vertex operator $\bm{:} e^{-\mathrm{i}\sqrt{\frac{1}{k}}\,\widehat{\phi}^{\,}_{\mathrm{M},y}} \bm{:}$ as the creation operator for an Abelian quasiparticle, we can interpret Eq.~\eqref{eq2Dcase: parafermion representation su(2)_k} as allowing parafermions to hop between wires so long as an Abelian quasiparticle hops at the same time.
-Since the composite of these two fractionalized excitations is a boson, per Eqs.~\eqref{eq: def chiral parafermion and boson rep su(2)k}, this correlated hopping process forbids isolated fractionalized degrees of freedom from hopping between wires.
+Since the composite of these two fractionalized excitations is a boson, per Eqs.\ \eqref{eq: def chiral parafermion and boson rep su(2)k}, this correlated hopping process forbids isolated fractionalized degrees of freedom from hopping between wires.

 When periodic boundary conditions are imposed, the interaction \eqref{eq2Dcase: parafermion representation su(2)_k} gaps out the array of wires if the current-current coupling on each bond in the lattice $\Lambda$ acquires a finite vacuum expectation value.
 Such a scenario is possible in the limit $\lambda\to\infty$.
-We will see an explicit example of this gapping mechanism in the next section, where we study the case $k=2$ in detail.
+We will see an explicit example of this gapping mechanism in the next section.